ajay-gandhi/alfred/README.md

 ## Koa Confirmation Middleware

 This file (`koa_confirmation_middleware.js`) contains a very basic HTTP authentication setup.
-In order to access confirmation PDFs, you must enter the username `meraki` with the daily password that is sent to Slack.
+In order to access confirmation PDFs, you must enter the username configured in `private.json` with the daily password that is sent to Slack.

 ## Dialogflow